 The lesson here is to measure a conductor only in the same direction of flow or polarity.
-We need to separate the two wires and measure only a single wire in order to attain a single direction of current flow.
+We need to separate the two wires and measure only a single wire to attain a single direction of the current flow.

-Now, based on figure 2 and 3, I separated the red wire and clamped only the black wire.
+Now, based on Figures 2 and 3, I separated the red wire and clamped only the black wire.
 Then simulated current of 1 A and 2 A. As you notice, it is already having a reading.
 The standard simulated current reading from Fluke 5522a is compared to the reading of the clamp meter.

-As you also observe, one piece of wire will only read exactly the value of the simulated current, a1:1 ratio.
-But by using a multiple piece or coil of wires, we can increase the value of the current without increasing the current value itself.
+As you also observe, one piece of wire will only read exactly the value of the simulated current, at a 1:1 ratio.
+But by using a multiple piece or coil of wires, we can increase the value of the current without increasing the current value.

 See figure 4 for this presentation.

 If you have a limited current source but you like to increase the value of current to be verified and measured, what you can do is to increase the number of coils, turns, or windings where the clamp meter will be clamped-on.

 Based on the figure below, notice that I increase the number of windings in the black wire, (becomes 2 coils).
 Observe that I have a current of 2 A but the clamp meter displays a current of 4 A.